Time To Winterize: Fall Projects That Save Money

 Check for holes or gaps in exposed ductwork, and seal them with mastic tape or heating, ventilation and air conditioning (HVAC) foil tape.
 Leaky ducts can waste 20% or more of your home heating energy bill.

-Deal With Drafts
+Deal with Drafts

-A few easy-to-do and inexpensive tasks can significantly cut your utility bills.
+In the meantime, a few easy-to-do and inexpensive tasks can significantly cut your utility bills.
 Look for leaks by turning off your furnace on a cool, very windy day; shutting all windows and doors; turning on all exhaust fans that blow air outside, such as bathroom fans or stove vents; and then lighting an incense stick and moving around your house and noticing where smoke is blown to find sources of drafts.
 Focus on inspecting areas where different materials meet — brick and wood siding, foundation and walls, and between the chimney and siding.
 Then turn off any lights in your attic and look for spots where daylight sneaks in.
 Use caulk to seal any cracks or gaps measuring less than 1/4-inch wide.
 For larger cracks, use polyurethane foam sealant.
 To minimize leakage around doors and windows, install weather stripping, and replace it every few years.
 Finally, check insulation levels in your attic: Most homes in the U.S. have less-than-ideal attic insulation; the cost of improving insulation is usually eventually recovered by energy savings.

 Program Your Thermostat